intel-iot-devkit/smart-video-workshop/hardware-heterogeneity/README.md

 OpenVINO install folder (/opt/intel/computer_vision_sdk/) includes various samples for developers to understand how Inference Engine APIs can be used.
 These samples have -pc flag implmented which shows per topology layer performance report.
 This will allow to see which layers are running on which hardware.
 We will run a very basic classification sample as an example in this section.
 We will provide car image as input to the classification sample.
 The output will be object labels with confidence numbers.

 #### 1. First, get the classification model and convert that to IR using Model Optimizer
-For this example, we will use squeezenet model downloaded with the model downlaoder script while setting up the OS for the workshop.
+For this example, we will use squeezenet8 model downloaded with the model downlaoder script while setting up the OS for the workshop.

 	cd /opt/intel/computer_vision_sdk/deployment_tools/model_optimizer

 	python3 mo_caffe.py --input_model /opt/intel/computer_vision_sdk/deployment_tools/model_downloader/classification/squeezenet/1.1/caffe/squeezenet1.1.caffemodel -o $SV/object-detection/

+To display labels after classifictaion, you will need a labels file for the squeezenet* model.
+Get the available labels file from demo directory to your working directory.

+	cp /opt/intel/computer_vision_sdk/deployment_tools/demo/squeezenet1.1.labels $SV/object-detection/

-#### 2. Go to samples build directory:
+#### 2. Go to samples build directory
+Make sure you have build the samples as per the instructions given in the [How to Get Started](https://github.com/intel-iot-devkit/smart-video-workshop/blob/master/README.md) section.
+> **Note** For the in-class workshop sessions, the samples are already built in the OS image.

 	 cd /opt/intel/computer_vision_sdk/deployment_tools/inference_engine/samples/build/intel64/Release